chef/chef-web-docs/chef_master/source/config_rb_metadata.rst

 ``gem``
    .. tag config_rb_metadata_settings_gem

-   Specifies a gem dependency to be installed via the **chef_gem** resource after all cookbooks are synchronized, but before any other cookbook loading is done.
+   Specifies a gem dependency to be installed into the chef-client itself via bundler after all cookbooks are synchronized, but before any other cookbook loading is done.
 Use this attribute once per gem dependency.
 For example:

    .. code-block:: ruby